Sarunas-Lv/-chuck-noriss-frontend/README.md

 ## Setup

-1. Make sure backend is started a
+1. Make sure backend is running
 2. Go to directory folder, open integrated terminal and run 'npm i'
 3. Once in directory start the project in terminal run 'npm start'